 All applicants making application for any of the forms of assistance set out in the Information for Award Applicants acknowledge that by making such application they have read, and understood the terms of Information for Award Applicants.
 Applicants also acknowledge that any form of assistance is given on the basis of the conditions contained in the Information for Award Applicants and that the applicant agrees to be bound by such conditions.

 It is a requirement of applicants that they advise CAPO if they have made application to another funding agency for their project.
 Non-disclosure may result in the withdrawal of funding.

 In order to obtain your CAPO award, you must be able to provide a valid ABN or a Statement of Supplier (reason for not quoting an ABN to an enterprise).
 Please note that if you are registered for GST then you must supply CAPO with a valid tax invoice with GST included on top of the grant value.

 If you have any further questions on these matters, please consult your accountant/tax agent or contact the Australian Taxation Office.

 Deadline for Submissions

-All intending applicants for the 2015 CAPO Award Round must have already submitted an application to the CAPO office.
+All intending applicants for the 2021 CAPO Award Round must have submitted an application by midnight 18th October 2021.
 No late applications will be considered.
-Applications can be submitted electronically via the form on this web site or by personal delivery or by post (Postal applications must be postmarked by 6 pm COB)
+Applications can be submitted electronically via the form on this web site or by personal delivery or by post (Postal applications must be postmarked by 6pm COB on 18th October 2021)